AhmadShannak/Hearthstone-Cards-in-Unity-/README.md

 ## Tutorial
 For those who are interested in making this from zero and how i did it ,this section is for you.
+Please note that am only covering UI Card creation here and not really covering the code part.
   #### Prerequisite
   1- You need to create a new game in unity ,and set it to 2D .